Blaenavon Lease Extension - Your Legal Fees Calculator

 This flat I have in mind requires only ground rent.
 Long lease so no lease extension required.
 I have asked the estate agents as to what happens to building insurance and responsibility for communal areas and if one of the two flats which make up the property wants to make alterations.They said they did not know.
 I cannot see how one could get buildings insurance for the whole building shared with another flat, either downstairs or upstairs.
 I do need to clarify things like this before I undertake all the expenses involved in purchasing a property I feel.
 Do freeholders actually supply their own insurance?

-Coming up to two years that I have been in my maisonette in Blaenavon.
-I have fivety four years outstanding on the lease.
-I am now looking either to purchase a share of freehold or extend my lease.
-I acquired the property for 342K, it is now roughly 450k.
+Coming up to 2 years that I have been in my studio flat in Blaenavon.
+I have seventy three years unexpired lease on the lease.
+I am now looking either to buy a share of freehold or a lease extension.
+I acquired the property for 350K, it is now roughly 450k.
 I understand that 90 years is the period most people extend.
-I spoke to my about the process, he answered most of my questions but just have one left: I realize this will cost me 10k+, it is not easy to drop the cash (even if I may have savings) to cover it.
-What do most people do in terms of funding the lease extension - do they add it to their existing mortgage or pay it out in cash?
+I spoke to my solicitors about the process, he answered most of my questions but just have one left: What can I expect in terms of legal charges for a lease extension?
+Are they usually fixed or tend to increase over time (i.e. if the process drags to the tribunal etc)?

 I am currently negotiating a lease extension for my flat in Blaenavon as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?